cinemascience/cinema_lib/CONTRIBUTING.md

-Current set of rules for contributing to Cinema clib:
+Current set of rules for contributing to cinema_lib:

 1. Don’t check/push into *master* – it is supposed to be a stable branch for people to use. *devel* is the branch to push code changes into.